 - Group properties Presets: click on the lightning icon to unfold the list of available group properties Presets and quickly apply a previously saved set of parameters.
 Presets include the values of all properties listed below. - Blend Mode: blend modes define how groups are mixed together in the rendering.
-The list is the same as the one you can access from the sicon in the Layers panel.
-Hover over each item in the list to see a preview of the result and click to choose one. - Opacity: this parameter controls the opacity of the whole group as one layer.
-You can assign a Control [p.99] to its value to change it remotely. - Shaders: you can add Postprocessing shader effects to groups.
+The list is the same as the one you can access from the result and click to choose one. - Opacity: this parameter controls the opacity of the whole group as one layer.
+You can assign a Control ^[p.99] to its value to change it remotely. - Shaders: you can add Postprocessing shader effects to groups.
 They are the same shaders that you can add on Players, Sequences and Master. - Overflow clipping: you can control the overflow of effects outside of shapes.
 Choose a default setting for each type of effect in the Preferences (Edit → Preferences... → Rendering →